 Patcham

 Raquel comes from Patcham and has spent most of her life there.
 It’s a good 30 minute bus to get into the centre of Brighton, so it’s not the closest, but it offers a very affordable option if you’re looking for a decent sized house.
-The gardens are also pretty big, making it a gardeners dream, as long as you don’t mind the occasional hill.

 Elm Grove

 Elm Grove has a large student base living here due to its proximity to the Brighton University buildings.
 Elm Grove is another hill based area, while it also has pretty small houses in general.
+You’re just off Lewes Road (depending on how high you are on the road), so you have access to some stores and pubs.

 Moulsecoomb